-The number of directors is established by the board and is currently fixed at six (6).
-At this annual meeting, six (6) persons, comprising the entire membership of the Board of Directors, are to be elected.
+Thus, at this Annual Meeting, five (5) persons, comprising the entire membership of the Board of Directors, are to be elected.
 Each elected director will serve until the Company's next annual meeting of shareholders and until a successor is elected and qualified.
-Messrs.
-Travers, Russell, Scott, Ruckdaeschel, Kay were elected by the stockholders at the last annual meeting and Mr. Boris was appointed to the board that same date last year.
+Of our seven current board members, Paul Travers, Grant Russell, Alexander Ruckdaeschel, Michael Scott and Edward Kay were elected by the stockholders at the last annual meeting and Paul Boris and Timothy Harned were appointed to the board shortly after that same date last year.

 The Company has outstanding 49,626 shares of Series A Preferred Stock, all of which are owned by Intel Corporation (the "Series A Purchaser").
-The Series A Purchaser is entitled to nominate and elect 2 directors to the Company's Board of Directors (the "Board Election Right"), at least one of whom will be required to qualify as an "independent" director, as that term is used in applicable exchange listing rules.
+The Series A Purchaser is entitled to nominate and elect two (2) directors to the Company's Board of Directors (the "Board Election Right"), at least one of whom will be required to qualify as an "independent" director, as that term is used in applicable exchange listing rules.
 The Board Election Right with respect to the independent director will terminate on such date as the number of shares of Series A Preferred Stock then outstanding is less than 40% of the original amount purchased by the Series A Purchaser.
-The Board Election Right with respect to the second director will terminate on such date as the number of shares of Series A Preferred Stock then outstanding is less than 20% of the original amount purchased by the Series A Purchaser.
+The Board Election Right with respect to the second director will terminate on such date as the number of shares of Series A Preferred Stock then outstanding is less than 20% of the original amount purchaser.
 The Series A Purchaser has not yet exercised the Board Election Right.
 The Company also granted the Series A Purchaser the right to have a board observer at meetings of the Company's Board of Directors and committees thereof.
-The Series A Purchaser has not yet exercised the Board Election Right or their right to appoint an observer and has notified the Company that it no longer wishes to pursue a strategic relationship with the Company.
+The Series A Purchaser has not yet exercised the Board Election Right or their right to appoint an observer and, in November 2017, has notified the Company that it no longer wishes to pursue a strategic relationship with the Company.

-The Company anticipates that the accompanying proxy will be voted in favor of the six (6) persons listed below to serve as directors unless the stockholder indicates to the contrary on the proxy.
+The Company anticipates that the accompanying proxy will be voted in favor of the five (5) persons listed below to serve as directors unless the stockholder indicates to the contrary on the proxy.
 All nominees have consented to serve if elected.
 We expect that each of the nominees will be available for election, but if any of them is not a candidate at the time the election occurs, it is intended that such proxy will be voted for the election of another nominee to be designated by the board to fill any such vacancy.

-For the election of directors, only proxies and ballots, Internet votes of telephone votes marked "FOR all nominees", "WITHHELD for all nominees" or specifying that votes be withheld for one or more designated nominees are counted to determine the total number of votes cast; votes that are withheld are excluded entirely from the vote and will have no effect.
+For the election of directors, only proxies and ballots, Internet votes or telephone votes marked "FOR all nominees", "WITHHELD for all nominees" or specifying that votes be withheld for one or more designated nominees are counted to determine the total number of votes cast; votes that are withheld are excluded entirely from the vote and will have no effect.
 Abstentions will have no effect on the vote for the election of directors.
 Directors are elected by a plurality of the votes cast.
-This means that the six (6) nominees who receive the most affirmative votes will be elected.
+This means that the five (5) nominees who receive the most affirmative votes will be elected.